 - Rollover and transfer

 STEP 1: Find an experienced and licensed ROBS professional

-The best ROBS promoters out there are licensed professionals (e.g. attorney, CPA, investment advisor).
+The best ROBS providers out there are licensed professionals (e.g. attorney, CPA, investment advisor).
 For example, attorneys familiar with securities and retirement plan regulations will generally help you vet out the desired business and determine the prudency of the intended investment and more.
-A good ROBS promoter will help you set up the various required legal entities and work alongside retirement plan administrators, like Leading Retirement Solutions, to set up the ROBS strategy, Corporation and Retirement Plan to be compliant with government regulations over time.
+A good ROBS provider will help you set up the various required legal entities and work alongside retirement plan administrators, like Leading Retirement Solutions, to set up the ROBS strategy, Corporation and Retirement Plan to be compliant with government regulations over time.
 They will also recommend the most beneficial business financing, retirement savings and tax reduction structure(s) for you and your company.

 STEP 2: Establish a new C-Corp